SumoLogic/sumologic-documentation/docs/search/search-query-language/field-expressions.md

 ## Time suffix

-This is used to represent units of time. **The base unit of time returned is the millisecond.** For example, 1.5s would be returned as 1,500.
+This is used to represent units of time. **The base unit of time returned is the millisecond**.
+For example, 1.5s would be returned as 1,500.
 One and a half seconds converted to the base unit of milliseconds.
 Some examples of time suffixes:

 ```sql
 | 1w as oneWeek